sergeyzhukov/exchange-app-example/Readme.md

 - Code coverage by tests is not 100%.
 I added some tests just to show some experience.
 Also in production app should be added e2e tests using Detox.

 - No Touch ID on login.

-- No animations.
-I don't know what to animate in current design.

 - No icons for TX and accounts, just gray circle.